Common Assault in Western Australia

 This offence encompasses a range of physical actions that cause harm or threaten harm to another person without their consent.

-If you are facing charges of Assault in WA, it's crucial to seek legal representation from an experienced Criminal Lawyer.
+If you are facing charges of Assault in WA, it's crucial to seek legal advice and legal representation from an experienced Criminal Lawyer.

 Definition of Common Assault